 The city’s jewels devoid of tourists

 The National Mall is Washington’s best-known attraction and always an incredible place to walk.
 It stretches 1.9 miles from the Lincoln Memorial to the Capitol building, Droves of tourists, scooters, bicycles, special events, and marches create a “buzz” that is enjoyable in small doses.
-During the COVID-19 lockdown, the Mall is sheer paradise.
-As I travel as a pedestrian, I share the vast space and monuments with a sparse scattering of locals.
-The grass is untrammeled, every path is immaculate and no noise mars the experience of this national treasure.
+During the COVID-19 lockdown, the Mall has been sheer paradise, though it is getting more and more crowded.
+As I travel as a pedestrian, I share the vast space with museums and monuments.

 I made my annual springtime pilgrimage to the gardens at the Smithsonian Castle, but sadly found them closed to visitors.
 Though I missed my close-up encounter with the spring flowers, I happily took photos through the gates.
-Continuing to the Southwest Waterfront to stroll along the Potomac Channel, I found a no-go zone.
-Dozens of police cars blocked every entry point to this popular waterscape.
-Police had cordoned off the entire area with yellow tape, and I hastily reversed my direction.
+The Southwest Waterfront is open for a stroll along the Potomac Channel.

 READ ALSO ON THE TRAVELERS UNITED BLOG: